- Safely managed construction logistics around 8,000 visitors per day

 - Launched Building Information Modeling pilot program to develop greater coordination drawings and enhance SI facilities management

 - Construction of a new electrical sub-station between two active buildings

 The Smithsonian Institution’s National Zoological Park, founded in 1889, underwent renovations to its police station and public pavilion in order to enhance the 163-acre site and better serve visitors.
 The first half of the two-phased project created space for events and public programs with the construction of a new public pavilion.
 Scope of work included demolition of the previous food pavilion, permanent relocation of the public restrooms and installation of a new electrical substation.

-Phase two will feature a complete renovation of the Police Station to include a new stair/elevator tower and Segway storage addition.
+Phase two featured a complete renovation of the Police Station including a new stair/elevator tower and Segway storage addition.
 Consigli self-performed temporary site protection and rough carpentry.
-The project is pursuing LEED Gold certification.
+The project is LEED Gold certified.